 Australian conductor Nathan Aspinall has led orchestras across the globe including in the US, Europe and Australasia.
 His work is characterized by insightful musicianship, innovative programming, and vibrant community engagement.
 Aspinall is currently the Associate Conductor of the Nashville Symphony and has led the orchestra in more than 70 performances of vast and diverse repertoire.
 This season, he makes a return appearance on the subscription series with a program of music by Anna Clyne, Mozart, and Prokofiev.

-Continuing to build an international presence on the podium, Aspinall was a conducting fellow at the Tanglewood Music Center and a recipient of the Robert J. Harth Conducting Prize at the Aspen Music Festival.
-In the summer of 2022, he travelled to Leipzig for a concert of Haig, Webern and Stravinsky with the Mendelssohn-Orchesterakadamie of the Gewandhausorchester and this season, Nathan makes his debut with the Minnesota Orchestra.
+Aspinall was a conducting fellow at the Tanglewood Music Center with the Boston Symphony Orchestra and a recipient of the Robert J. Harth Conducting Prize at the Aspen Music Festival.
+In the summer of 2022, he traveled to Leipzig for a concert of Haig, Webern and Stravinsky with the Mendelssohn-Orchesterakademie of the Gewandhausorchester.

 Nathan maintains a close relationship with the Jacksonville Symphony in Florida, where he served as Associate Conductor, appearing each season on the masterworks subscription series and led on multiple tours.
 Nathan has since returned as guest conductor with repertoire including Rachmaninoff ’s Symphonic Dances and Sibelius’s Symphony No 2.